 1957 – Birth of Canadian athlete Rick Hansen, whose Man in Motion wheelchair tour raised over $20 million for spinal cord research.

 1933 – Kingston, Ontario witnessed the completion of the first non-stop flight across Canada.

-1910 – Birth of Jessie Gray, Canada’s fist woman surgeon.
+1910 – Birth of Jessie Gray, Canada’s first female surgeon.

 1835 – John A. Macdonald began practising law at Kingston, Ontario.